erdc/scipy_proceedings/papers/kevin_winters/kevin_winters.rst

 Methods (5 pages)
 ------------

+The following projects have seen extensive improvements as part of this effort:
+   • EarthSim – for interactive compound geometric object drawing
+   • Panel – for support for widget‑only workflow pipelines (sequential dashboard steps)
+   • Param – for parameter dependency
+   • HoloViews, GeoViews, Datashader – for efficient visualizations
+   • Bokeh framework – for flexibility in deploying workflows in various modes, including embedded in web pages
+   • XmsMesh – for triangula ted unstructured mesh generation and manipulation
+   • pyUIT – for HPC job submission

-Annotation
+Annotation (kp)
 ============

-Domain Generation
+Domain Generation (kp)
 ============

-Model Attribution
+Model Attribution (kp)
 ============

-Model Execution
+Model Execution (sc)
 ============

-Visualization & Analysis
+Visualization & Analysis (sc)
 ============